rtirumala2025/fbla-project/docs/attribution.md

 ## License Summary

-The majority of dependencies use permissive licenses (MIT, Apache-2.0, BSD-3-Clause), ensuring compatibility with the project's MIT license.
-The only exception is:
+The majority of dependencies use permissive licenses (MIT, Apache-2.0, BSD-2-Clause, BSD-3-Clause), ensuring compatibility with the project's MIT license.
+Exceptions:

 - **psycopg**: LGPL-3.0-or-later (compatible with MIT for library usage)
+- **reportlab**: BSD-2-Clause (compatible with MIT)

 ---